welovemedia/ffmate-docs/docs/tasks.md

 ```

-**Response:**

 FFmate will respond with a JSON array containing the full `Task` objects for each task created in the batch.
 Each of these task objects will include the same `batch` ID.
+An `batch.created` event is also fired via [webhooks](/docs/webhooks#batch-events)

 ```json{4,11,18}
 [